Act I: Shakespeare Nov 2017

 November 29-January 6

 Shipwrecked on the island of Illyria, Viola and her twin brother Sebastian are separated, each fearing the other lost to the sea.
 Viola disguises herself as a boy and wades into a complex romantic triangle with Duke Orsino and the Countess Olivia.
-New York’s innovative Fiasco Theater brings their hallmark style and expansive imagination to one of Shakespeare’s most popular comedies.
+New York’s innovative Fiasco Theater brings their hallmark style and expansive imagination to one of Shakespeare’s funniest and poetic comedies.

 By William Shakespeare